awsdocs/amazon-cloudfront-developer-guide/doc_source/PrivateContent.md

 ### Restricting Access to Files in Amazon S3 Buckets<a name="private-content-overview-s3"></a>

 You can optionally secure the content in your Amazon S3 bucket so users can access it through CloudFront but cannot access it directly by using Amazon S3 URLs\.
 This prevents anyone from bypassing CloudFront and using the Amazon S3 URL to get content that you want to restrict access to\.
 This step isn't required to use signed URLs, but we recommend it\.
-Be aware that this option is only available if you have not set up your Amazon S3 bucket as as website endpoint\.
+Be aware that this option is only available if you have not set up your Amazon S3 bucket as a website endpoint\.

 To require that users access your content through CloudFront URLs, you perform the following tasks:
 + Create a special CloudFront user called an **origin access identity**\.